Floozutter/ktane-defusekit/README.md

 # ktane-defusekit
-An interactive bomb defusal manual for the game Keep Talking and Nobody Explodes that runs in the terminal.
+an interactive bomb defusal manual for Keep Talking and Nobody Explodes!